reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PnPPowerShell_StartingToContribute.md

 git commit --amend --no-edit
 ```

-To undo changes in local branch, use git reset --hard or git -clean -fd with caution
+To undo changes in local branch, use git reset --hard or git -clean -fd with caution, view the (post)[https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/] for more undo cmdlets

 ```powershell
 git reset --hard